 The modern innovations in mobile computing have paved the way for new forms of working.
 More and more people are considering the digital nomad lifestyle.
-It allows them flexible working time, the ability to travel without leaving work, and becoming their own bosses.
+It allows them flexible working time, the ability to travel without leaving work, no renewal of visa needed and becoming their own bosses.

 Here are some tips that you can follow to make sure that you can use your devices for a long time.